curl/everything-curl/libcurl-http/download.md

     fclose(file);

-If you only want to casually browse the headers, you may even be happy enough with just setting verbose mode while developing as that will show both outgoing and incoming headers sent to stderr:
+If you only want to casually browse the headers, you may even be happy enough with just setting verbose mode while developing as that shows both outgoing and incoming headers sent to stderr:

     curl_easy_setopt(easy, CURLOPT_VERBOSE, 1L);